SrikalaRekapalli/splunk/storage_account.md

-3) Do NOT use compartment name and other data from screen shots.Only use  data(including compartment name) provided in the content section of the lab
+3) Do NOT use compartment name and other data from screen shots.Only use  data(including compartment name) provided in the content section of the lab.